Laban Coblentz: Modern science and technology: an inherited imbalance

 Moving from the historical to the postmodern, Coblentz argues that similar irrational motivations continue to plague contemporary science, scientists, and science policy – irrationality traceable, in part, to an ongoing battle between science and religion or faith.

 If God is one with Nature, but above man’s comprehension, then Nature is a mystery, and science will always be imperfect.
 If God has placed man over Nature, and objective investigation holds the key, then Nature is accessible, and science will eventually figure it out.
 It is as simple as that.

-My argument is not about religious faith.
-It is about reductionism versus a web of paradoxical sense … [as] modes of approaching knowledge.
-It is one way to explain the disproportionate Western ascendancy of yang over yin that spawned the Industrial Revolution, that eventually found science outstripping religion as the primary authority ...
-It is a way of acknowledging the lopsided left-brain development that could devise incredible new inventions with neither the intuitive foresight to anticipate the implications nor the emotional skills to deal with the result.

-Here Coblentz quotes Murray Gell-Mann: “It is difficult to imagine that a handful of residents of a small planet circling an insignificant star in a small galaxy have as their aim a complete understanding of the entire universe, a small speck of creation truly believing it is capable of comprehending the whole.”

-Yet reductionism assumes precisely that.
-The mechanistic world-view assumes a causality underlying all natural phenomena.
-It assumes, further, that both the fundamental particles (to which all things reduce) and the absolute laws governing their relationships to one another are discoverable by objective investigation.